DFHack/dfhack/docs/Plugins.rst

 In fast mode, new work orders will be enqueued once per day, instead of waiting for the bookkeeper.

-.. _plugins/workflow:
+.. _workflow:

 workflow
 --------
 Manage control of repeat jobs.

-Check out `scripts/gui/workflow` for a simple front-end integrated in the game UI.
+Check out `gui/workflow` for a simple front-end integrated in the game UI.

 Usage: